Welcome to Prospective Residents

 • Brookville offers eight (8) Advanced Placement (AP courses) including Biology, Calculus, Chemistry, US History, English/Language, English/Literature, Physics/Electrical and Physics/Mechanical.

 • Brookville teachers provide College in the Classroom to allow our students to earn college credits while in high school.
 Brookville partners with Pitt-Bradford, Mt.
 Aloysius and Butler County Community College (BC3) to offer Intro. to Music, Advanced Stats, AP Calculus, Advanced Pre-Calculus, Pitt Computers, AP US History, AP Biology, AP English Literature.

 • Academic teams have been recognized for their accomplishments at the Science Olympiad, math fairs, reading competitions and Academic Challenge.

-• Computer laboratories, i-pads, laptop carts and a curriculum of computer-related activities exist at all grade levels (kindergarten-grade 12).
+• Computer laboratories, iPads, Chromebooks, Chrome Tablets and a curriculum of computer-related activities exist at all grade levels (kindergarten-grade 12).

 • The elementary guidance department has implemented an effective School-wide Positive Behavior Plan.

 • Our staff is highly trained in science (i3Grant recipient), literacy (KTO Grant recipient, Reading Apprentice, Literacy Essentials for Teachers of English and Reading (LETERS), Read 180, and Wilson) and Envision Mathematics.